 At the south of Banuyls-sur-Mer lies a nature reserve and an underwater snorkeling trail (really!).
 We were meant to go there but were a bit short on time.
 If you want to check it out, it's called the Sentier Sous-Marin de Cerbère-Banyuls.

 15. La Couvertoirade

 After having visited Banyuls-sur-Mer, it was time for us to head back home.
-I’d planned for us to drive back another way than we’d come so that we could also see a bit of the inland of the South of France and our first stop on that new route was La Couvertoirade, a medieval walled city looked over by a windmill that you can walk up to.
+I'd planned for us to drive back another way than we'd come so that we could also see a bit of the inland of the South of France and our first stop on that new route was La Couvertoirade, a medieval walled city that looked over by a windmill that you can walk up to.
 To me, La Couvertoirade is what Carcasonne should be, but then smaller.

 You'd think this town is just a tourist attraction but people do still live here.

 As a visitor, you can't drive up to the gates, though.
 You need to park at the large parking lot, which cost €4/day back then and is also accessible to motorhomes.
 If you want to walk the ramparts, that cost €3 (at the time of my visit) which is a bit pricey given that you can only access a small part of them.
 It does give you a nice view of all the rooftops.